This page provides links to documents and forms for our church members.

 Endowment Grant Application (The application is in pdf format and is a fillable form.
 If you browser does not support forms, download the form and open with Adobe Acrobat or a compatible pdf reader.
 Or, you can print the form blank and then write-in the information.)

 Time and Talent Survey – This information helps church leaders match your skills with opportunities to share God’s love through service.
 Follow the link or click the document image to load the pdf document.
-Return the form to Laurie’s mailbox or put in offering plate any time during the year.
+Return the form to the Administrative Assistant’s mailbox or put in offering plate any time during the year.

 Reflection and Summary, 2017 – A reflection and summary of the every member visitation.